ConsoleFlare

 These are just some examples of the built-in functions provided by PySpark.
 There are many more functions available and it's always good to check the documentation for the latest updates and options.

-It's always good to check the documentation for the latest updates and options.
+It's always good to check the for the latest updates and options.
 Also, when you are working with Databricks, always make sure that you have the required libraries installed.